Transition to Kindergarten

 Here you will get full access to the Toolkit’s Resources.

-Thank you for your interest in the Transition to Kindergarten Regional Summits.
-In this tab you will find resources shared during the Summits.
-You may access the resources by clicking on the link above.
+Thank you for your interest in the Transition to Kindergarten Summits.
+In this section you will find resources shared during the Summits.
+You may access the resources by clicking on the individual links below.